Boy in viral 2014 protest photo among 8 family members dead in California cliff crash

 The children’s parents, Jennifer and Sarah Hart, both 39, were pronounced dead.

 Devonte gained national attention after a rally on Nov.
-25, 2014 protesting police violence in Portland, Ore.
+25, 2014 protesting police violence in Portland.
 Devonte had a “Free Hugs” sign, and a Portland police officer asked if he could hug the boy, who was 12 at the time.
 The emotional embrace, with tears visibly streaming down Devonte's face, went viral and was called "the hug shared around the world."

 SIX CHILDREN FEARED DEAD AFTER SUV PLUNGED OFF CALIFORNIA CLIFF; 2 WOMEN KILLED